 Subrecipients must submit an electronic copy of their completed FMFW to their Program Representative for review.
 After the required documents are approved, a completed hardcopy of the FMFW, along with the required documents must be mailed, with original signatures, by the application due date.
 During the application process, if it is determined all allocated funds cannot be expended by the end of the performance period, inform your Program Representative as soon as possible.
-The completed application should be received by Cal OES by no later than December 6, 2019.
-The FY 2019 NSGP Timeline is referenced as Attachment A.
+The completed application documents should be received by Cal OES no later than October 30, 2020.
+The FY 2020 NSGP Timeline is referenced as Attachment A.